Spice up your inbox with FREE German recipes and a free recipe ebook!

 What To Serve With Twice Baked Potatoes – Oma's Top Dishes

 Find German sides and mains to serve with twice-baked potatoes!
-There are so many great recipes that make the ultimate perfect pairing to these deliciously cheesy potatoes.
+There are so many great recipes that make the ultimate perfect pairing to these deliciously cheesy twice-baked potatoes

-As you scroll through these recipes, you'll find mains, veggies, and more!
-Keep an eye out for anything that catches your eye, follow the links and get cooking!
+As you scroll through these recipes, you'll find meats, veggies, and more.
+Keep an eye out for anything that catches your eye, follow the links, and get cooking!

-The photo you see above is actually my very own twice-baked potatoes made in the air fryer!
-Some of the best things about making these in the fryer are that it saves so much time and they can be made easily on the small baking tray.
-The fryer makes the crispy skin of the potato shells so wunderbar.
+If you're looking for a quicker version, try my twice-baked potatoes made in the air fryer!
+It saves so much time and they can be made easily on the small baking tray.

 1. Chicken Cordon Bleu

-German Chicken cordon bleu is a feast for the eyes as well.
-It's a great main to serve with the picture-perfect potatoes.
+German Chicken cordon bleu is a feast for the eyes, as picture-perfect as the potatoes, and easier than it looks!

-I know you may be thinking that being able to achieve something so intricate looking must be difficult.
-Well, it's not at all!
-The most traditional stuffing being ham and cheese, but you can add whatever you'd like.
+The most traditional filling is ham and cheese, but you can add whatever you'd like.
 I've always wanted to try it with bacon (Let me know how it is if you try it!)

 2. Easy Salmon Fillets

-It just takes a few simple ingredients, and 20 minutes of your time!
-Don't forget to drizzle lemon juice on top!
+Just a few simple ingredients and 20 minutes are all you need.
+Don’t forget a squeeze of lemon on top!

 3. Meatloaf

 Oma's meatloaf recipe is traditional and ever so good.
-Eat it hot or cold, maybe bacon- wrapped or, even more traditionally, with egg in the middle!
+Eat it hot or cold, bacon-wrapped, or even more traditionally, with egg in the middle!

 Try something even MORE German, and try this meatloaf with hidden cauliflower inside.
 Get your meat and veggie in one!